NikolasEnt/AI-project-template/GUIDE.md

 * Pull requests (PRs) and code reviews are highly recommended as part of a collaborative process, although they are not strictly mandatory.
 The primary objective of PRs is to leverage the collective expertise of the team by providing a second set of eyes on the code, which can proactively identify potential issues.
 Furthermore, PRs serve as a mechanism for sharing updates, particularly when multiple developers are expected to use or collaborate on it.

-* It is the responsibility of the PR author to resolve merge conflicts before merging.
+* Resolving merge conflicts before merging is the responsibility of the PR author.

 * Each logically complete code update should represent a separate commit, even if the change is a fix for a bug that required editing of one character.